Devby/echo-sonos-apple-music/README.md

 # echo-sonos-apple-music
-All of the pieces for an Amazon Echo (Alexa) <-> Sonos Apple Music integration
+All of the pieces for an Amazon Echo (Alexa) <-> Sonos Apple Music integration.
+This code is live in my home with a high Wife Acceptance Factor (WAF).

 # Usage